raesene/container-security-site/README.md

 # Container Security Site

 This is a site with some container security resources.
 It is (and probably always will be) a work in progress, but hopefully you'll find some useful information.
-Issues and PRs welcome using the link above.
+Issues and PRs welcome [on GitHub](https://github.com/raesene/container-security-site).

 ## General Information